fdeddys/rabbit_que_message/README.md

 # rabbit_que_message
 Rabbit MQ - Spring boot

+1. install Rabbit & erLang for server
+2. activate server management

-Produce Message - Queue using rest ( each 5 message)
+- Produce Message - Queue -> using rest ( each 5 message)

-Consume Message - one by one using rest
+- Consume Message - Queue -> one by one using rest

+-check on restController